elunna/nerfhack-changelog/README.md

 * When donating to priests - the gold vanishes upon receipt
 * There is a greater chance of hostile minions appearing when converting an altar.
-Especially if the altar is in an occupied temple (Evil)
+Especially if the altar is in an occupied temple (EvilHack)
 * Converting altars has higher chance of summoning minions (SLASH'EM)
 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.
 * Getting troubles fixed by prayer abuses constitution.